aclemons/emailrelay/doc/reference.rst

     Defines the TLS certificate file when acting as a SMTP client.
 This file must contain the client's private key and certificate chain using the PEM file format.
+Alternatively, use this option twice with the first one specifying the key file and the second the certificate file.
 Keep the file permissions tight to avoid accidental exposure of the private key.

 *   --client-tls-connection (-b)